-- A minimum of 40 courses and 2 labs (varies according to major). - A minimum of 122 credits (varies according to major). - A minimum final cumulative quality point average of 2.0. - A minimum of half of all courses required for the degree earned at Villanova. - A minimum of half of the core requirements earned at Villanova. - A minimum of half of the requirements for the major degree program earned at Villanova. - ZE The final 30 credits (senior year) must be earned at Villanova.
+- ☐ A minimum final cumulative quality point average of 2.0. - □ A minimum of half of all courses required for the degree earned at Villanova. - ☐ A minimum of half of the requirements for the major degree program earned at Villanova. - ☐ The final 30 credits (senior year) must be earned at Villanova.